nasirucode/nasirucode/README.md

 </p> -->
   <h2> Hi there!
 I'm Nasiru a Software Developer and IT Enthusiast. :wave:</h2>

-  - :speech_balloon: I'm open for collaboration on some interesting ideas, so feel free to get in touch with me!
+  - :speech_balloon: I'm open for collaboration and software development jobs, so feel free to get in touch with me!

 <br>
 <details open>